HLoho/NYT-PTSD/README.md

 - This repository contains the all of the code, data, and figures that were involved in our investigation of PTSD and the media.
+- It is maintained by HL, who can be reached at {hieronimus.loho@yale.edu}

 Folders: